mikependon/RepoDB.NET/codes/bulkdelete.md

 <h5 class="center code-title">Bulk Delete</h5>

-Identity the records to be removed in the application and delete it all a very speedy manner via bulk delete.
+Identify the records to be removed in the application and delete it all a very speedy manner via bulk delete.
 [Learn more](/operation/bulkdelete)

 ```csharp
 using (var connection = new SqlConnection(connectionString))